Did you know that there is a way to get Google to notice your clinic website?

 When Google is Not Helping Your Therapy Clinic

-A few years ago, I started working at a new therapy clinic.
-It was an outpatient clinic in a small community hospital.
-When I took the position, one of my goals was to grow the number of patients for my service line, occupational therapy.
+The second job of my OT career was in a small community hospital.
+When I took the position, one of my goals was to grow the number of patients for my service line — occupational therapy.

 But, it wasn’t happening… I wasn’t getting the patients I really wanted.